 Like I said at the very beginning, you don’t have to go nuts and use every single technique I’ve mentioned above, but add one or two to your traffic building efforts and I’m positive you’ll come out on top.

-Here’s a quick summary of the things you can do to increase referral traffic to your blog.
+Here’s a quick summary of the things we’ve covered that you can do to increase referral traffic to your blog.